-Shakti represents the latest generation of a technology that has been in use for some years in laboratory settings.
-It’s inventor is a member of Laurentian University Behavioral Neurosciences group, where nearly 2000 (two thousand) people have experienced neural stimulation of this kind.
+Shakti represents the latest generation of a technology that has been used for years in laboratory settings.
+Its inventor is a member of Laurentian University Behavioral Neurosciences group, where nearly 2000 (two thousand) people have experienced neural stimulation of this kind.

 Here is a page that provides serious academic references for many of the studies that provide the foundation for this class of technology, and here is a PubMed listing for Persinger on complex magnetic technology.

 Dr. Persinger has published more than 500 peer-reviewed academic and medical papers.
 In fact, he is one of the most-often-cited authors supporting skeptical analysis of several themes, including alien abductions, and life after death.
 My credentials from His research group are HERE,

 In one online forum, a man who we’ll call “J.S.” wrote that what he wanted was to ‘debunk something that hadn’t been debunked yet”.
 He tried taking on Dr. M.A.
 Persinger – a researcher with over 350 peer-reviewed publications at that time (as of 2016 the number is over 500).

 As part of this, he created an anti-Shakti campaign.
 He used a few online forums to claim that its credentials were faked that Shakti produced cell-phone-like emissions, and that Persinger, who was instrumental in the development of the first version of this technology, is some kind of pseudoscientist.

 In fact, Persinger is the first scientist to find this-worldly explanations for otherworldly experiences.
 He looked at several features of temporal lobe activation, and found that it could produce the kinds of experiences that are attributed to God, the spirit world, ghosts, out-of-body experiences and a range of other experiences.